datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### StatsD

-Configures Ambassador statistics.
-These values can be set in the Ambassador module or in an environment variable.
+Configures $productName$ statistics.
+These values can be set in the $productName$ module or in an environment variable.

 For more information, see the [Statistics reference](../statistics#exposing-statistics-via-statsd).